 However, the temple sits in a new location after it was moved by UNESCO to preserve it from being destroyed by the creation of the Aswan dam.
 The temple was moved in 4 years to its now permanent location back in the 1960s.

 For a change in scenery, you can explore this strange natural landscape for a fun time.
 The White Desert is filled with chalk mountains that look otherworldly in their design.
 With boulders and pinnacles, you can explore this unique area and bask in the beauty of nature.

 St. Catherine’s Monastery

-St. Catherine’s Monastery sits at the base of Mount Sinai and close to the place where it is said that God gave Moses the Ten Commandments.
-For the religiously inclined, many flocks to the monastery to see the burning bush and other religious artefacts.
-But as one of the oldest monasteries in the world, it is also significant for our world heritage and worth a visit.
+St. Catherine’s Monastery sits at the base of Mount Sinai and is close to the place where it is said that God gave Moses the Ten Commandments.
+For the religiously inclined, many people flock to the monastery to see the burning bush and other religious artifacts.
+As one of the oldest monasteries in the world, it is also significant for our world heritage and worth a visit.

 The Nile River